-Generally, vote AGAINST or WITHHOLD from directors (except new nominees (have served on board for less than a year), who should be considered case-by-case) who attend less than 75 percent of the of their board and committee meetings for the period for which they served, unless an acceptable reason for absences is disclosed in the proxy or another SEC filing.
+Generally, vote AGAINST or WITHHOLD from directors (except nominees who served only part of the fiscal year) who attend less than 75 percent of the of their board and committee meetings for the period for which they served, unless an acceptable reason for absences is disclosed in the proxy or another filing.
 Acceptable reasons for director absences are generally limited to the following:

-- 1. Medical issues/illness; - 2.
-Family emergencies; and
+- 1. Medical issues/illness;

+- 2. Family emergencies; and

-3. Missing only one meeting (when the total of all meetings is three or fewer).
+- 3. Missing only one meeting (when the total of all meetings is three or fewer).